logo tagline

 EtherRain is currently available via direct purchase and can be shipped to both US domestic and international locations.
 EtherRain has been reliably controlling automated sprinkler systems since 2008.
 We are constantly enhancing our easy-to-use schedulers and our reliable and innovative LawnCheck Internet Irrigation/Sprinkler scheduling app to provide increased features and even more value to our customers.

-Does the EtherRain Valve Controller have a built-in Web Server Interface?
+Does the EtherRain Valve Controller have a built-in Scheduler?

-Feature-rich schedulers residing on either local or remote servers are capable of providing much greater value (increased functionality, easier access, ease-of-use, reduced maintenance, installation ease, expansion scale) and a much more intuitive and "likeable" user interface than can be provided on a controller with an embedded web-browser interface in this price range.
-Centralized scheduling servers are capable of offering more sophisticated irrigation flexibility offering a far superior solution compared to simple embedded web-interface timers.
-For example, scheduling applications like QuickSmart's OptiRain and LawnCheck are designed with built-in water saving features and so can help reduce your monthly operating expenses.
+Schedulers that reside on local or remote servers are very feature-rich and are capable of providing much greater value than can be provided on a controller with an embedded web-browser interface in this price range.
+Centralized scheduling servers are capable of offering more sophisticated irrigation flexibility and more control with a far easier user interface thus offering a far superior solution compared to simple embedded web-interface timers.
+Schedulers like QuickSmart's OptiRain and LawnCheck have a large, easy-to-use interface.
+They are designed with built-in water saving features and so can help reduce your monthly operating expenses.

 What Platforms are available to provide scheduling control for EtherRain?

-In addition to Windows, Linux, MacOS X, and Internet (LawnCheck) EtherRain can also be controlled by the powerful HomeSeer 2 Home Control Server through a set of easy-to-use scripts and webpages provided by QuickSmart specifically for HomeSeer 2.
-Users of the popular Vera home controller by Mi Casa Verde can also use EtherRain to control irrigation using a third party developed plugin.
+In addition to Windows, Linux, MacOS X, and Internet (LawnCheck) EtherRain can also be controlled by the powerful HomeSeer Home Control Server through a set of easy-to-use scripts and webpages provided by QuickSmart specifically for HomeSeer 3.
+Users of the popular Vera home controller can also use EtherRain to control irrigation using a third party developed plugin.

 Please contact us if you are interested in support for other platforms.

-Will EtherRain work with my MiCasaVerde Vera 3 home controller?
+Will EtherRain work with my Vera 3 home controller?

-Yes, most likely.
+Yes.
 The best place for information on the using EtherRain with Vera is the MiCasaVerde Support forum for EtherRain.
+In addition Vera plugins are available here: UI4 or UI5

 How do I attach power to EtherRain?